Use VoiceOver to navigate, sort, and reorder tables on Mac

-To hear a row from the VoiceOver cursor to the end of the row, press VO-R-R.
+Hear a row from the VoiceOver cursor to the end of the row: Press VO-R-R.

 You can have VoiceOver read the header text when it navigates a table row, which is useful for identifying the type of content in each cell of a row.
 To set this option, open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Verbosity category, then click Announcements.

-To hear a column from the VoiceOver cursor to the bottom of the column, press VO-C-C.
+Hear a column from the VoiceOver cursor to the bottom of the column: Press VO-C-C.

-To move up or down in a column, press the Up Arrow or Down Arrow key.
+Move up or down in a column: Press the Up Arrow or Down Arrow key.

 VoiceOver doesn’t announce blank columns as you navigate using the arrow keys unless you have the verbosity level for tables set to High.
 See Customize verbosity in VoiceOver.